Of course, you can simply take things you no longer need to the bulky waste. Or you can make others happy with them - and try to sell them on!

-Environmental management or “Circular IKEA“ is also an important topic at IKEA Germany in the meantime.
-Under the motto “Second Chance“, IKEA began buying back used furniture in five pilot stores, Christiane Scharnagl, Sustainability Manager at IKEA Germany, comments on the experience gained to date in the five pilot stores: "Our customers are happy to accept the offer and we were able to integrate the service well into the process in the participating furniture stores."The fact that there is a market for used furniture is shown by sales in the treasure trove: Most products find a new owner within two days.
+On the experience so far in the five pilot stores, Christiane Scharnagl, Sustainability Manager at IKEA Germany, says: "Our customers are happy to take up the offer and we have been able to integrate the service well into the processes in the participating stores."The fact that there is a market for used furniture is shown by the sales in the lost and found: the vast majority of products find a new owner within two days.

-How does it work exactly?
+How exactly does it work?

 How is the price determined?